Jack Hughes (ice hockey, born 1957)

 Jon Francis "Jack" Hughes (born July 20, 1957) is an American former professional ice hockey defenseman who played 46 games in the National Hockey League for the Colorado Rockies.
-He played with the American national team during the 1979–80 season, but was cut before they played at the Olympics.
+He played with the American national team during the 1979–80 season, but was the last player cut before they played at the Olympics.
 The team would end up playing in the Miracle on Ice and won the gold medal.